flowerfine/scaleph/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Thank you for contributing to Breeze!
+Thank you for contributing to Scaleph!
 Please make sure that your code changes are covered with tests.
 And in case of new features or big changes remember to adjust the documentation.